cookpete/auto-changelog/README.md

   }
 }
 ```

+Using `--package` or `-p` uses the `version` from `package.json` as the latest release, so that _all commits between the previous release and now_ become part of that release.
+Essentially anything that would normally be parsed as `Unreleased` will now come under the `version` from `package.json`

 Now every time you run [`npm version`](https://docs.npmjs.com/cli/version), the changelog will automatically update and be part of the version commit.